corda/corda/docs/source/upgrade-notes.rst

 General rules
 -------------
-Always remember to update the version identifiers in your project gradle file:
+Always remember to update the version identifiers in your project's gradle file:

 .. sourcecode:: shell